devclub-iitd/IITDConnectServer/README.md

 - Go to [Facebook For Developers](https://developers.facebook.com) and [Google Developers Console](https://console.developers.google.com) and set up projects

 - Get The Following Credentials From The Above Links and Add Them To A `.env` file in the `src` folder
-  - Google App Client ID `GOOGLE_CLIENTID`
-  - Google App Client Secret `GOOGLE_SECRET`
-  - FaceBook App Client ID `FACEBOOK_CLIENTID`
-  - FaceBook App Client Secret `FACEBOOK_SECRET`
   - JWT Secret `JWT_SECRET`
-- Run The Server In Development Mode using `yarn run watch`
+- Run The Server In Development Mode using `npm run watch-node`

 - View at `localhost:5000`